 Evaporated milk is milk with around 60% of its moisture removed.
 To turn it back into milk, you can simply mix it in a 1:1 ratio with water.

 The end result was indistinguishable from the version made with milk!

 How to substitute: mixevaporated milk with water in a 1:1 ratio.
 Then replace the milk with this mixture in a 1:1 ratio.

 Pasta water.
 Some call it ‘liquid gold‘.

-It’s the water left behind after you’ve cooked the macaroni.
-Slightly cloudy and gray looking, it’s filled with starch and helps to bind the sauce to the pasta.
+Cloudy and gray looking, it’s filled with starch, which brings some creaminess and helps to bind the sauce to the pasta.

 Why don’t they tell you this on the box?!

-Soya milk is an interesting one.
-It adds a touch of sweetness to the mac and cheese and has virtually the same consistency as milk.
+It added a touch of sweetness to the mac and cheese and has virtually the same consistency as milk.